GoPro (NASDAQ:GPRO) Issues Q4 2021 Earnings Guidance

+GoPro (NASDAQ:GPRO) last announced its earnings results on Thursday, November 4th.
+The company reported $0.34 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.20 by $0.14.
+GoPro had a return on equity of 36.23% and a net margin of 32.19%.
+The firm had revenue of $316.70 million for the quarter, compared to the consensus estimate of $292.09 million.
+During the same period in the previous year, the business earned $0.15 EPS.
+The business’s quarterly revenue was up 12.9% compared to the same quarter last year.
+Sell-side analysts predict that GoPro will post 0.49 earnings per share for the current year.

-In other GoPro news, SVP S Aimee Lapic sold 4,836 shares of the company’s stock in a transaction on Friday, October 15th.
-The stock was sold at an average price of $9.06, for a total value of $43,814.16.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Nicholas Woodman sold 200,000 shares of the stock in a transaction on Tuesday, August 24th.
-The stock was sold at an average price of $10.21, for a total value of $2,042,000.00.
-Following the transaction, the chief executive officer now directly owns 629,015 shares in the company, valued at approximately $6,422,243.15.
+In related news, Director Tyrone Ahmad-Taylor sold 64,718 shares of the company’s stock in a transaction dated Friday, August 20th.
+The shares were sold at an average price of $9.96, for a total transaction of $644,591.28.
+Following the transaction, the director now directly owns 20,487 shares in the company, valued at approximately $204,050.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP S Aimee Lapic sold 4,836 shares of the company’s stock in a transaction dated Wednesday, September 15th.
+The stock was sold at an average price of $9.33, for a total transaction of $45,119.88.
 The disclosure for this sale can be found here.
-Insiders sold a total of 674,390 shares of company stock worth $6,499,525 in the last ninety days.
-19.54% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 674,390 shares of company stock worth $6,499,525 in the last quarter.
+Corporate insiders own 20.32% of the company’s stock.

 An institutional investor recently raised its position in GoPro stock.
-Morgan Stanley lifted its position in shares of GoPro, Inc. (NASDAQ:GPRO) by 16.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 1,668,763 shares of the company’s stock after buying an additional 238,539 shares during the quarter.
-Morgan Stanley owned approximately 1.08% of GoPro worth $19,440,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 61.79% of the company’s stock.
+Morgan Stanley boosted its position in shares of GoPro, Inc. (NASDAQ:GPRO) by 16.7% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 1,668,763 shares of the company’s stock after acquiring an additional 238,539 shares during the period.
+Morgan Stanley owned 1.08% of GoPro worth $19,440,000 as of its most recent filing with the Securities & Exchange Commission.
+61.79% of the stock is owned by institutional investors.

 GoPro Company Profile